Frequently Asked Questions

 To scroll using keyboard shortcuts you must first click in the main text area.
 The Page Up and Page Down keys may be the easiest (and they scroll by screen when you are viewing less than a full page).
 In Acrobat, the Left and Right arrow keys scroll to the previous and next page starts.

 Web pages are appearing in my PDF.
 What do I do?

 This problem occurs in Adobe Acrobat Pro if your Web Capture preferences are set to display Web pages in the PDF.
 We recommend that you turn this setting off for viewing Take Control ebooks because it harms their presentation and makes it impossible to successfully download updates.
 To turn it off, choose Acrobat > Preferences, switch to the Web Capture pane, and choose In Web Browser from the Open Web Links pop-up menu.

 Reading on a Mobile Device (iPad, iPhone, Kindle)

 To learn about various ways to install and read a Take Control ebook on one of these mobile devices, see Device Advice.

 The PDF version of an ebook in the Take Control series should print reasonably well on a typical home printer.
 Here are some printing tips:

-- Click Check for Updates on the cover of the PDF to make sure you have the latest version of the ebook and to verify that we don't plan to release a new version shortly (if you are asked to log in, you may simply close that dialog; look on the Blog tab to see our latest update plans).
+- Click Ebook Extras (or Check for Updates) on the cover of the PDF to make sure you have the latest version of the ebook and to verify that we don’t plan to release a new version shortly (if you are asked to log in, you may simply close that dialog; look in the Blog section to see our latest update plans).